70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 External Hard Drive

-Once (in a previous century?) we used photo albums and now they have been replaced by external hard drives.
-Sure, we may put some photos in an album still, but the majority of them are stored in external hard drives.
+Once upon a time, we used photo albums and now they have been replaced by external hard drives.
+Sure, we may put some photos in an album still, but the majority of them are stored on external hard drives.

 This little black box is a lifesaver.
 Get it here from Amazon

-A travel camera would probably be one of the best Christmas gifts for travelers.
+A travel camera would probably be one of the best Christmas gifts for travelers EVER.
 But it can be quite costly.
-A good alternative is camera accessories such as a camera backpack, a lens cleansing kit or a fashionable camera strap.

-Usually, the batteries run out at the most inconvenient moment – like, when you are lost in the middle of nowhere or when you try to order an Uber.
-Been there, done that.
+Usually, the batteries run out at the most inconvenient moment – like, when you are lost in the middle of nowhere or when you try to call an Uber.

 Travel Case Organizer for Electronics